Kilix/selectless/README.md

 ### Components

 #### Select / Select.Async
-Select is the Container Component, he's the one creating the context and handdleing all the logic.
-He's accepting a lot of props :
+Select is the Container Component, it's the one creating the context and handling all the logic.
+It's accepting a lot of props :

 | property              | type            | required | default             | description                                                     | parameters                    |
 |-----------------------|-----------------|----------|---------------------|-----------------------------------------------------------------|-------------------------------|